 Meeting government accessibility requirements

-To meet the South Australian Government Online Accessibility Policy, all new or significantly updated applications must:
+As an example, to meet the South Australian Government Online Accessibility Policy, all new or significantly updated applications must:

 - meet level AA of WCAG 2.0 or WCAG 2.1 as a minimum

 - work on the most commonly used assistive technologies - including screen magnifiers, screen readers and speech recognition tools

 - include people with disability in user research

 WCAG design principles